R1413/courses/csci5622/exam/midterm_info.md

 - how to find the weights using Stochastic Gradient Ascent
 - how to efficiently perform regularization in the context of SGA

-**Support Vector Machines**
-- the concept of a margin
-- the geometry behind SVM
-- the workings of hard-margin SVM
-- the workings of soft-margin SVM
-- what a support vector is
-- the SMO algorithm for determining the model
-- ideas related to different kernels

 <!---
 **Decision Trees**